Repairs to the Wareham spillway

 What is Yukon Energy doing to prepare for a potential emergency?

 Yukon Energy completes regular inspections of the spillway, ranging from daily site checks to annual engineering reviews by its own dam safety engineer and external experts.
 We also monitor key instruments monthly to detect any early warning signs.
-In addition, Yukon Energy's contractor that is currently working on the rock slope at the dam keeps equipment on site that can be used quickly if a rapid response is ever needed.
+In addition, Yukon Energy's contractor that is currently working on the rock slope at the hydro facility keeps equipment on site that can be used quickly if a rapid response is ever needed.

 Will Yukon Energy be considering fish passage in the spillway reconstruction?